mumble-voip/mumble-releng-vcpkg/README.md

 WARNING: This is Experimental and is not complete for use.
 Testing is on-going.

 get_mumur-deps.sh is currently a "proof of concept" designed to deliver vcpkg as a dependency framework for murmur (Mumble Server) and is likely to change.
 The long term goal is to automate dependency gathering for the client and server.
-As written, it should be capable of working on 64 bit Windows, GNU/Linux, and MacOSX.
+As written, it should be capable of working on 64 bit Windows, GNU/Linux, and MacOSX. vcpkg source and requirements are found [here](https://github.com/Microsoft/vcpkg)

 ## Windows